cvcastano/ejercicios-de-adalab/README.md

 Oh my Code! how I love doing things for the first time!

-I will add here all the exercises I do.
+Adding here all the exercises I do makes my life easier when it comes to reviewing the contents I'm learning.

 ## Module 1 ---- HTML & CSS
-You can go straight to all the module 1 exercises [here.](https://github.com/cvcastano/ejercicios-de-adalab/tree/master/module%201)
+All the module 1 exercises are [here.](https://github.com/cvcastano/ejercicios-de-adalab/tree/master/module%201)

-If you prefer to go to a specific one, you can open and search below.
+To go to a specific one, open and search below.

 <details>
 <summary></summary>